Updated Aug 2020

-The S4 Swansea Science for Schools Scheme is funded by the European Social Fund (ESF) via the Welsh European Funding Office (WEFO) and the Welsh Government (WG) via the National Science Academy (NSA) and is based in the College of Science, Swansea University.
+The S4 Swansea Science for Schools Scheme is funded by the European Social Fund (ESF) via the Welsh European Funding Office (WEFO) and the Welsh Government (WG) via the Welsh Government Office for Science (WGOS) and is based in the College of Science, Swansea University.

-For data that WEFO requires the S4 project to collect (See – What information do we collect NSA below), WG via the NSA is the data controller and Swansea University is the data processor.
+For data that WEFO requires the S4 project to collect (See – What information do we collect WGOS below), WG via the WGOS is the data controller and Swansea University is the data processor.
 The Data Protection Officer for the Welsh Government can be contacted on Data.ProtectionOfficer@gov.wales

 For other personal data collected by the S4 project (See – What information do we collect S4 below) Swansea University is the Data Controller.

 Swansea University is committed to protecting the rights of individuals in line with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 Swansea University has a Data Protection Officer who can be contacted via firstname.lastname@example.org